aedobbyn/beer-data-science/compile.md

   droplevels()
 ```

 Are there certian hops that are used more often in very high IBU or ABV beers?
-Hard to detect a pattern
+It's hard to detect a pattern.

 ```r
 ggplot(data = beer_necessities_w_popular_hops) +